 From the time when the oil and gas fall and the whole GCC area have resorted to the non-oil sector to force their financial development and branch out their economies, the performance of the non-oil private sector in the last couple of years has proved to be flexible regardless of the adverse huge financial atmosphere of low oil prices.

 One of the top growing non-oil sectors in the region is the development and construction segment.
-This segment is of supreme significance to the GCC as a whole as it wires large numbers of the source of revenue as well as delivering the necessary infrastructure, commercial and residential spaces that are so important to the continued development of the region.
+This segment is of supreme significance to the GCC as a whole as it wires large numbers of the source of revenue as well as delivers the necessary infrastructure, and commercial and residential spaces that are so important to the continued development of the region.

-Though, that doesn’t essentially mean that the segment won’t face any challenges because it will; particularly that those who function in this segment are still trying to figure out the effect of such decision on the industry.
+Though, that doesn’t essentially mean that the segment won’t face any challenges because it will; particularly those who function in this segment are still trying to figure out the effect of such a decision on the industry.

 The VAT in Bahrain and its impact on the real estate segment in the Kingdom of Bahrain